 Seek the advice of the Yemeni authorities before entering Yemeni waters or ports.
 Many areas are sensitive from a security or territorial point of view.

-Piracy: There is a high threat of piracy in the coastal areas of Yemen.
+There is a high threat of piracy in the coastal areas of Yemen.
 There have been attacks by pirates against all forms of shipping in and around Yemen’s waters and the Gulf of Aden.
-Pirates have been using motherships to attack shipping further than 1,000 nautical miles (1,850km) from the coast of Somalia.
+Pirates have been using motherships to attack shipping further than 1,000 nautical miles (1,850 kilometres) from the coast of Somalia.

 All forms of shipping are attractive targets for Somali pirates, including commercial vessels, pleasure craft (yachts etc) and luxury cruise liners.
 Exercise extreme caution when anywhere near these waters.